Pattern statistics in faro words and permutations: Patterns in faro words

 \begin{proof} By Remark~\ref{uni}, any occurrence of the pattern $11$ in a faro word $w$ is formed by two consecutive singletons $xx$.
 From the definition of the bijection $f$, it follows that the number of occurrences of $11$ in $w$ equals the number of occurrences of $FF$ in $f(w)$, that is $f(\m{11})=\m{FF}$.

 An occurrence of the pattern $21$ in $w$ is necessarily a pair in the decomposition of $w$.
-Since the length of a maximal run of consecutive up steps is equal to one plus the number of pairs $yx$ in $w$ for a given $x\in[1,n]$, the number of occurrences of $21$ in $w$ equals the number of occurrences of $UU$ in $f(w)$, which is also the number of occurrences of $DD$ in $f(w)$.
-Thus, $f(\m{21})=\m{UU}=\m{DD}$.
+Since the length of a maximal run of consecutive up steps is equal to one plus the number of pairs $yx$ in $w$ for a given $x\in[1,n]$, the number of occurrences of $21$ in $w$ equals the number of occurrences of $UU$ in $f(w)$.
+On the other hand, any nonempty dispersed Dyck path $P$ is of the form either $P=FR$ or $P=UQDR$ where $Q$ is a Dyck path and $R$ a dispersed Dyck path.
+Reasoning by induction, we obtain that the number of occurrences of $DD$ equals those of $UU$ in any dispersed Dyck path, which implies $f(\m{21})=\m{UU}=\m{DD}$.